Autostronomy/AutoProf/README.md

    		a starting radius of zero is not advised. (float)
 - sampleendR: End radius (in pixels) for isophote sampling from the image (float)
 - zeropoint: Photometric zero point, AB magnitude is assumed if none given, corresponding to a zero point of 22.5 (float)
+- delimiter: Delimiter character used to separate values in output profile.
+Will default to a comma (",") if not given (string)
 - new_pipeline_functions: Allows user to set functions for the AutoProf pipeline analysis.
 See *Modifying Pipeline Functions* for more information (dict)
 - new_pipeline_steps: Allows user to change the AutoProf analysis pipeline by adding, removing, or re-ordering steps.
 See *Modifying Pipeline Steps* for more information (list)